Pugazhenthi-2000/Flutter-Project/README.md

 # Blog Application
 #Blogapp

-This is a technical blog application project
+This is a blog application project.

 ## Getting Started